XpiritBV/ContainerWorkshop-Docs/Lab10-BlueGreen.md

 22 green
 ```

 In real life, you can use this technique to gradually increase traffic to a new version of your software, with the means of moving back to the previous version in a few seconds in case of issues.
+Every software release would flip